Aky2003/C.L.A.S.S/README.md

 - Real-time notifications to authorities
 - Analytical tools for data visualization and reporting

+## Technologies Used

+- **Geolocation**: Integrates Folium for visualizing reported incidents on a map.

+- **Web Scraping**: Uses Selenium for gathering additional information from various sources on the web.

+- **Database**: Stores and manages reported cases and related data.

+- **Web Application**: Provides a user-friendly interface accessible via web browsers.

+- **Python**: Programming language used for backend processing and machine learning models.

+- **Django**: Python web framework for building the application backend.

+- **JavaScript/HTML/CSS**: Frontend technologies for user interface development.

 ## Installation

 To install and run C.L.A.S.S on your local machine, follow these steps: